blbadger/blbadger.github.io/language-representations-inputs.md

-### Sentence Reconstruction with Language Models
+### Sentence Representation with Language Models

 In the previous section we have seen that a trained language model is less capable of representing a visual input than a trained language model (both with similar transformer architectures).
 Given the nature of the inputs each model type is trained on, this may not seem very unexpected.
-It is more informative to consider the ability of language model layer outputs to reconstruct language inputs, rather than images.
+It is more informative to consider the ability of language model layer outputs to represent language inputs, rather than images.
+More accurate representation implies more input information passing through the model to the chosen layer's output.

 To orient ourselves, first consider the architecture of a typical transformer-based language model.